AnX1001/Flights_Dashboard/documentation/Developer-Guidelines.md

 ## Adding a new API

-PLease document usage details for any API in the [API Endpoints](API-Endpoints.md).
+Please document usage details for any API in the [API Endpoints](API-Endpoints.md).